AO elaboration and other teaching resources

 7B49, 6B48, 5B47, 4B46, 3B45, 2B44, 1B43, 0B42,

-These suggestions for possible number plates for THREE were devised by Samantha Bucky, from Dunedin North Intermediate.
-She has used words for operations and also used some foreign words for three.
+Number plates for THREE (devised by Samantha Bucky, from Dunedin North Intermediate).
 Are there other ways to make three?

 THREE, THR33, NO3, N03, THWEE, NUMBA3, NOIII